w3f/General-Grants-Program/grants/speculative/bit_country.md

 Bit.country provides a platform that attracts classic internet users to experience the power of the decentralized web in the communities that they have involvement.

 **The Goal**

 After the 3-months plan, our final goal is to have a complete MVP solution (Both the app and chain) and onboard the rest of our network members (~1400 users remaining).
-Then, we will run our marketing campaign to onboard more users outside of the platform.
+Then, we will run our marketing campaign to onboard more users outside of our network, we are planning to onboard 50k users by Aug 2021.

 **A Real World Case Study & Experiment**